top of page

 My experience as an educator:

-I have been an educator for almost 40 years in a variety of settings, including one-on- one instruction, small groups, and the classroom.
+I have been an educator for 40 years, in a variety of settings, including one-on- one instruction, small groups, and the classroom.

 My qualifications as a specialist: